10 Cities Hardest Hit By Inflation: Did Yours Make the List?

 Factors influencing inflation

-Inflation's culprits are the usual suspects: Rising costs in insurance, energy, shelter, food and fuel continue to pinch consumers' budgets.
-Add in proposed tariffs from president Donald Trump, and it could be a recipe for growing inflation.
+Inflation's culprits are the usual suspects: Rising costs in insurance, energy, shelter, food and fuel continue to snowball consumers' budgets.
+Add in tariffs from president Donald Trump, and it could be a recipe for growing inflation.

 Shielding against inflationary measures

-The CPI report shows the potential direction inflation might tread.
+The CPI report shows inflation slowed some.
+However, since it didn't factor in the impact of tariffs yet, it's anyone's guess where the numbers go in the future.
 It also gives you some time to protect your money against rising costs.

-One of the saving graces of no immediate rate cuts is savers can still earn a higher rate of return.
-While high-yield savings accounts have dipped some, you can still earn a healthy rate of return.
+While high-yield savings accounts have dipped some, you can still earn a rate above 4% if you get this done soon.
 Here are some of the top choices:

 A high-yield savings account is only one solution.
 If you really want to outpace inflation with your earnings, the best option continues to be investments, as historically, they earn a much higher rate of return.